lawncegoh/BitMex-Test/README.md

 `python main.py`

 - Uncomment the 3 lines in init to see order_book, position and balance respectively

-## Pictures to illustrate the MongoDB Compass GUI after pulling data
+- Pictures to illustrate the MongoDB Compass GUI after pulling data are in the repository named as Balance_GUI, OrderBook_GUI and Position_GUI